 - Keep a fire extinguisher nearby

-- Try not spill or overfill to the gas tank
+- Try not to spill or overfill to the gas tank

 - Allow for vapor expansion

-The experienced Personal Injury attorneys at Charles G. Monnett III & Associates provide a no-cost initial consultations, support and assistance in finding resources to help you and your family deal with serious injuries caused by the negligence of others.
-We can also help you pursue a legal action.
-If you or a family member would like more information about your legal options and determine whether you have a claim, call our office today at 704.376.1911 or toll-free 800.977.3077….
-24 hours a day, 7 days a week.
+The experienced Personal Injury attorneys at Charles G. Monnett III & Associates provide a no-cost initial consultation, support, and assistance in finding resources to help you and your family deal with serious injuries caused by the negligence of others.
+We can also help you pursue legal action.